ElectricRCAircraftGuy/eRCaGuy_dotfiles/useful_apps/serial_terminals_README.md

     1. See also `man picocom` and search for "Write hex".
 1. <kbd>Ctrl</kbd> + <kbd>A</kbd>, <kbd>Ctrl</kbd> + <kbd>S</kbd> = send a file over serial *to* the remote device.
     1. By default, this requires the ZMODEM `sz` (send) and `rz` (receive) executables to be available on **both** the host computer **and** the remote serial device, in order to work.
 Those executables are usually part of the `lrzsz` package, and can also be built as part of Buildroot.
 See more on this below.
     1. See also `man picocom` and search for the section titled "SENDING AND RECEIVING FILES".
-You can read it (possibly an older version of the man pages?) online here: https://linux.die.net/man/8/picocom.
+You can read the latest version of the man pages online here: https://github.com/npat-efault/picocom/blob/master/picocom.1.md.
 1. <kbd>Ctrl</kbd> + <kbd>A</kbd>, <kbd>Ctrl</kbd> + <kbd>R</kbd> = receive a file over serial *from* the remote device.
     1. Same requirement as the send command, described just above.
 1. <kbd>Ctrl</kbd> + <kbd>A</kbd>, <kbd>Ctrl</kbd> + <kbd>V</kbd> = show port settings, such as baud rate, flow control, parity, databits, stop bits, etc.